neondatabase/neonctl/README.md

 **Binary (macOS, Linux, Windows)**

-To upgrade a binary version, download the latest binary, and replace your old binary with the new one.
+To upgrade a binary version, download the latest binary file, as described above, and replace your old binary with the new one.

 ## Connect